iskarconsulting/google-cloud-run-template/README.md

     Login to your GitHub account and create a new fine grained PAT (Settings > Developer Settings > Personal Access Tokens > Fine Grained Tokens) with the permissions `Actions: Read and write`, `Metadata: Read-only`, `Secrets Read and write` and `Variables: Read and write`.

-    Copy the generated PAT (this will be pasted into the `tfvars` file subsequently).
+    Copy the generated PAT (this will be pasted into the `secret.tfvars` file subsequently).

     The PAT will be stored as a GitHub repository secret `GH_REPOSITORY_PAT` for use by subsequent steps.